cessda/coordinate-portal/docs/collections/howto.md

     "path": "/sample", //path is automatically added to server side routing.
 If root ("/"), sets the View as the default view for the current instance.
     "defaultIndex": "sample_en", // Default Elasticsearch index.
 If available, English should be default.
-    "title": "Sample Thematic View", // Used in page titles and logo heading "longTitle": "An Interesting Example Thematic View", // currently not used but included for future purposes "listDescription": "An Example Thematic View configuration for documentation purposes",  // used on the Collections overview page
+    "title": "Sample Thematic View", // Used in page titles and logo heading "longTitle": "An Interesting Example Thematic View", // Expanded title, used on the Collections page "listDescription": "An Example Thematic View configuration for documentation purposes",  // used on the Collections overview page
     "rootClass": "sample", //the CSS body class
     "icon": "sample-icon.svg", //required, preferably SVG but may also be PNG.
 The file must be placed in `/src/img/icons/`